AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

    The compression level used.
 This is whatever the library allows.
 For ZIP  compression the levels are 0 to 9 from fastest to strongest. name_len
-   The length in tytes of the UTF-8 encoded stack name following this header immediately. descr_len
+   The length in bytes of the UTF-8 encoded stack name following this header immediately. descr_len
-   The length in tytes of the UTF-8 encoded stack description following the name. reserved
+   The length in bytes of the UTF-8 encoded stack description following the name. reserved
    Out of use.
 next_stack_pos